ROCm/AMDMIGraphX/docs/what-is-migraphx.rst

 What is MIGraphX?
 =====================

 AMD MIGraphX is AMD's graph inference engine that accelerates machine learning model inference.
 The optimized execution engine is useful for deep learning neural networks.
-This document explains some basic operations in the MIGraphX framework.